alexhou00/HackathonChallengeOne/README_challenge_1_submission.md

   **The training data is not sufficient to increase the accuracy of descriptions with less frequency**

 - **Validation Accuracy with most frequent asked issues of bias N5**: ~84.4%
-- however the other classes will be ignored
+- However, the other classes will be ignored

 ## Output Files